GoogleCloudPlatform/cluster-health-scanner/README.md

 The **[`docker/`](docker/)** directory contains the Dockerfiles that can be used with `src/` to build your own Docker images for CHS.
-***This is not necessary to run CHS.*** However, certain users might find it useful to customize their version of CHS
+***This is not necessary to run CHS.*** However, certain users might find it useful to customize their version of CHS.

 ### 2.2 CHS Design